 To test whether the time trend of the two groups was parallel before the operation of any wind farm, we compare NDVI between counties with and without wind power development in the pre-operation period.
-The subsample includes counties with wind power development.6 Using 2004 as the baseline year, we regress NDVI on a vector of year dummies, a binary variable for counties that experienced wind power development, and their interaction terms.
+The subsample includes counties with wind power development in the pre-operation years and all counties without wind power development.6 Using 2004 as the baseline year, we regress NDVI on a vector of year dummies, a binary variable for counties that experienced wind power development, and their interaction terms.
 While the coefficient on the year dummies suggests whether variables from counties without wind power development changed significantly over time, the coefficient on the interaction terms indicates the difference in the time trend and its significance between counties with and without wind power development.
 Figure 1 plots the coefficient estimates for the interaction terms and the corresponding 95% confidence intervals.
 The estimates are near zero and statistically insignificant in all the years, suggesting that there was no significant difference in the time trend between the two groups before the operation of any wind farm.